mobounya/trading-platform/README.md

 # Bitfinex CLI

+> [!CAUTION]
+> Please use a paper trading sub-account to avoid any harm to your real funds, learn more about [Paper trading at Bitfinex](https://support.bitfinex.com/hc/en-us/articles/900001525006-Paper-Trading-at-Bitfinex-test-learn-and-simulate-trading-strategies).

 This is a simple CLI program that allows you to interact with the [Bitfinex](https://www.bitfinex.com/) API.

 ## Features